User Guide Cancel

 A. Indicator that composition does not flow into other compositions B. Direction of flow C. Active (current) composition

 As with the Composition Navigator, you can choose whether to show the flow direction from left to right or from right to left.
 Arrows indicate the direction of the flow.
-If a composition has a next to it instead of an arrow, then the composition either does not have any compositions flowing into it or it does not flow into any compositions.
+If a composition has a next to it instead of an arrow, then the composition either does not have any compositions flowing into it or does not flow into any compositions.

 Upstream compositions in the Composition Mini-Flowchart are sorted from top to bottom either alphabetically or by layer order.
 To switch between these sorting orders, press the S key when the Composition Mini-Flowchart is open.
 When sorting by layer order, a composition used multiple times is sorted according to its topmost instance in the stacking order.
 Downstream compositions are always sorted alphabetically.

-To navigate among and select compositions in the Composition Mini-Flowchart, use the arrow keys or click the arrow or buttons on either side of a composition.
-To activate the selected composition, press the spacebar or Enter (Windows) or Return (Mac OS).
-To close the Composition Mini-Flowchart without taking any action, press Esc, tap Shift, or click outside the Composition Mini-Flowchart.
+To navigate among and select compositions in the Composition Mini-Flowchart, use the arrow keys or select the arrow or buttons on either side of a composition.
+To activate the selected composition, use the spacebar or Enter (Windows) or Return (macOS).
+To close the Composition Mini-Flowchart without taking any action, use Esc, Shift, or select outside the Composition Mini-Flowchart.

 Pre-render a nested composition

 A complex nested composition can take a long time to render, either for previews or for final output.
-If you have a nested composition that you do not expect to work on further, you can save time during each rendering operation by pre-rendering the nested composition into a movie and replacing the composition with the rendered movie.
-You can still modify the original nested composition, because it remains in the Project panel.
+If you have a nested composition that you don't expect to work on further, you can save time during each rendering operation by pre-rendering the nested composition into a movie and replacing the composition with the rendered movie.
+You can still modify the original nested composition because it remains in the Project panel.
 If you make a significant change to the original nested composition, render it again.

 Note: